alexander-mead/pyhalomodel/README.md

 - `mass_tracer` is a boolean telling the code if the profile corresponds to mass density
 - `discrete_tracer` is a boolean telling the code if it dealing with a discrete tracer or not

-The arrays `k` and `M` must correspond to those in the `hmod.power_spectrum` call.
+The arrays `k` and `M` must correspond to those in the `model.power_spectrum` call.
 If `amp=None` the Fourier profile is assumed to be normalised such that $U(k\to0, M)$ gives the total contribution of the halo to the field

 Some examples best illustrate how to create your own halo profiles:
 ```
-matter_profile = halomodel.profile.Fourier(k, M, Uk_matter, amp=M, norm=rho_matter, mass_tracer=True)
+matter_profile = halo.profile.Fourier(k, M, Uk_matter, amp=M, norm=rho_matter, mass_tracer=True)
 ```
 would create a matter profile.
-Here `Uk_matter` would be the normalised Fourier transform of a matter profile (e.g., an NFW profile), the amplitude of each profile is exactly `M` (because the haloes are the mass), but the field normalisation is `rho_matter` (which can be accessed via `hmod.rhom`) because the field we are interested in is matter overdensity.
+Here `Uk_matter` would be the normalised Fourier transform of a matter profile (e.g., an NFW profile), the amplitude of each profile is exactly `M` (because the haloes are the mass), but the field normalisation is `rho_matter` (which can be accessed via `model.rhom`) because the field we are interested in is matter overdensity.
 We use `mass_tracer=True` to tell the code that the profile corresponds to mass.
 Note that in this case we would get exactly the same `profile` if we fixed the profile amplitude as `amp=M/rho_matter` and the field normalisation as `norm=1.`.
 ```
 galaxy_profile = halo.profile.Fourier(k, M, Uk_galaxy, amp=N_galaxy, norm=rho_galaxy, var=var_galaxy, discrete_tracer=True)
 ```